git-pi-e/product-lookup-rag/README.md

 # Amazon Product Lookup RAG

 RAG FastAPI service on a Neo4j product graph: ask for products in natural language; it extracts entities, queries Neo4j with embeddings, and returns grounded results plus similar items.
+This project targets Python 3.11 in local and container environments.

 ## Requirements